How to grow and care for mango trees

 Mango trees can be grown successfully in the UK in a conservatory or greenhouse, provided they’re given plenty of warmth, sunshine and protection from frosts.
 Here’s what you will need to grow a mango tree in the UK:

-- Soil requirements: In the UK, mango trees are best grown in pots, so that they can be moved indoors in winter.
-When growing a mango tree in a pot, use a very free-draining compost such as cactus compost.
+- Mango trees are best grown in pots, so that they can be moved indoors in winter, using a very free-draining compost such as cactus compost.

-- Temperature: Mangoes need a warm environment with a temperature ideally above 21°C (70°F) and a minimum temperature of 4°C (40°F).
-If the temperature drops below 4°C (40°F) even for a short period, they are likely to drop their flowers or fruit.
-Mango trees cannot tolerate frost.
+- Mango trees need a warm environment with a temperature ideally above 21°C (70°F) and a minimum temperature of 4°C (40°F).

-- Sunlight: Mango trees ideally need eight hours of sunlight per day to produce flowers and fruit.
+- Mango trees ideally need 8 hours of sunlight per day to produce flowers and fruit.
 Place pot-grown mango trees outside in summer if possible, to give them sufficient sunlight.

-- Humidity: Mango trees prefer an atmosphere ideally above 50% humidity.
-When growing a mango tree indoors, mist the tree regularly to raise the humidity level around the plant.
+- Mango trees like a humid environment, so when growing a mango tree indoors, mist the tree regularly to raise the humidity level around the plant.
 Surrounding your mango tree with other indoor plants will help to create a microclimate with raised humidity.

 Where to plant and place your mango tree